Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Estimate of integral of certain exponential functional

-Consequently, by taking sufficiently large $R>0$ and sufficiently small $\ep(k)$ for $k\in S_a^{H,R}$ and considering the covering and arguing in the above way, we can conclude that the conclusion of the theorem holds true. \end{proof}
+Consequently, by taking sufficiently large $R>0$ and sufficiently small $\ep(k)$ for $k\in S_a^{H,R}$ and considering the covering above and arguing in the above way, we can conclude that the conclusion of the lemma holds true for sufficiently small $\kappa$. \end{proof}